 Hi!
 My name is Gayle.
 My pronouns are they/them.
 I am a sociologist who studies gender and family attitudes, marriage, fatherhood, work and family, and LGBTQ+ families.
 I’m a professor of Sociology and Gender & Sexuality Studies at Davidson College.
+I am also Chair of the Sociology Department.

 I teach courses on gender, family, sport, statistics and research methods.
 My classes challenge normative conceptions of gender and sexuality and examine the role of institutions in shaping these norms.
 I like to center students’ voices in the classroom and particularly enjoy engaging students in research projects.